-- Deliberately accessing or trying to access material that could be considered illegal (see list in earlier section on unsuitable / inappropriate activities). - Inappropriate personal use of the internet / social media / personal email - Unauthorised downloading or uploading of files
+Deliberately accessing or trying to access material that could be considered illegal (see list in earlier section on unsuitable / inappropriate activities).

-- Allowing others to access school network by sharing username and passwords or attempting to access or accessing the school network, using another person's account - Careless use of personal data e.g. holding or transferring data in an insecure manner - Deliberate actions to breach data protection or network security rules - Corrupting or destroying the data of other users or causing deliberate damage to hardware or software - Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature - Using personal email / social networking / instant messaging / text messaging to carrying out digital communications with students / pupils - Actions which could compromise the staff member's professional standing - Actions which could bring the school into disrepute or breach the integrity of the ethos of the school - Using proxy sites or other means to subvert the school's filtering system - Accidentally accessing offensive or pornographic material and failing to report the incident - Deliberately accessing or trying to access offensive or pornographic material - Breaching copyright or licensing regulations - Continued infringements of the above, following previous warnings or sanctions
+- Inappropriate personal use of the internet / social media / personal email - Unauthorised downloading or uploading of files - Allowing others to access school network by sharing username and passwords or attempting to access or accessing the school network, using another person's account - Careless use of personal data e.g. holding or transferring data in an insecure manner - Deliberate actions to breach data protection or network security rules - Corrupting or destroying the data of other users or causing deliberate damage to hardware or software - Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature - Using personal email / social networking / instant messaging / text messaging to carrying out digital communications with students / pupils - Actions which could compromise the staff member's professional standing - Actions which could bring the school into disrepute or breach the integrity of the ethos of the school - Using proxy sites or other means to subvert the school's filtering system - Accidentally accessing offensive or pornographic material and failing to report the incident - Deliberately accessing or trying to access offensive or pornographic material - Breaching copyright or licensing regulations - Continued infringements of the above, following previous warnings or sanctions

-Appendix 1 - Online Safety Infringements and Sanctions

-Online Safety Infringements and Sanctions
+Appendix 1 - Online Safety Infringements and Sanctions Online Safety Infringements and Sanctions

-PUP IL Category A infringements Possible Sanctions: • Use of non-educational sites during lessons Unauthorised use of email Unauthorised use of mobile phone (or other new technologies) in lessons e.g. to send texts to friends Use of unauthorised instant messaging / social networking sites • Refer to class teacher / tutor Escalate to: Senior Manager / Online-Safety Coordinator / AHOY Cate gory B infringements Pos sible Sanctions: • Continued use of non-educational sites during lessons after being warned • Refer to Class teacher/ Head of Department / HOY • Continued unauthorised use of email after being warned • Escalate to: • Continued unauthorised use of mobile phone (or other new technologies) after being warned • removal of Internet access rights for a period / contact with parent] • Continued use of unauthorised instant messaging / chatrooms, social networking sites, NewsGroups • Use of File sharing software e.g. Napster, Vanbasco, BitTorrent, LiveWire, etc. • Trying to buy items over online • Accidentally corrupting or destroying others' data without notifying a member of staff of it • Accidentally accessing offensive material and not logging off or notifying a member of staff of it
+PUP PIL Cate egory A infringements Possible Sanctions: Cate Use of non-educational sites during lessons Unauthorised use of email Unauthorised use of mobile phone (or other new technologies) in lessons e.g. to send texts to friends Use of unauthorised instant messaging / social networking sites Pegory B infringements Continued use of non-educational sites during lessons after being warned Continued unauthorised use of email after being warned Continued unauthorised use of mobile phone (or other new technologies) after being warned Continued use of unauthorised instant messaging / chatrooms, social networking sites, NewsGroups Use of File sharing software e.g. Napster, Vanbasco, BitTorrent, LiveWire, etc. Trying to buy items over online Accidentally corrupting or destroying others' data without notifying a member of staff of it Accidentally accessing offensive material and not logging off or notifying a member of staff of it Refer to class teacher / tutor Escalate to: Senior Manager / Online-Safety Coordinator Possible Sanctions: Refer to Class teacher/ Head of Department / Year tutor / Online-Safety Coordinator Escalate to: removal of Internet access rights for a period / removal of phone until end of day / contact with parent] Cate egory C infringements Possible Sanctions: